kyleotoole91/ImageCompressor/README.md

 The installer can be downloaded from this link https://drive.google.com/file/d/1Jee02JEiYA5mq21h_p7YR6k9aWNmeg2k/view?usp=sharing
 Extract the executable from the archive and run it to install.

+Please make a donation if you found this program usefull https://www.paypal.me/TurboImageCompressor

 # License

 Distributed under the MIT License.
 See LICENSE.txt for more information.